danfuzz/lactoserv/src/pkg/json/README.md

 ## `JsonExpander` Built-In Directives

+### `{ $await: <function-or-promise> }`

+This defines a deferred computation to be inserted into the expanded value.
+`<function-or-promise>` should in fact be a function (of no arguments) or a promise; notably this means that the binding here isn't JSON data per se (though it's expected to resolve to it).
+The expanded result is in fact whatever the promise or the return value from the call resolves to.
+If the promise is rejected or the call throws, then the expansion will fail.

+This directive may not be used in expansions that run synchronously.

+**Note:** This directive can be used in service of implementing other directives that wish to operate asynchronously, so that those directives can avoid (re)implementing much of the semantics.

 ### `{ $baseDir: "<path>", ... }`

 This defines an absolute base directory in the filesystem, which other